 DePuy Orthopaedics Devices

 Notorious for clearing faulty medical devices through the 510(k) program, DePuy Orthopaedics is a multinational company owned by Johnson & Johnson.
-In 2010, safety issues prompted DePuy to recall one of its hip replacement devices, the Articular Surface Replacement (ASR) XL Acetubular system.
+In 2010, safety issues prompted DePuy to recall one of its hip replacement devices, the Articular Surface Replacement (ASR) XL Acetabular system.

 In metal-on-metal hip replacements like the ASR system, a metal ball connected to the leg’s femur bone rotates within a metal socket attached to the hip.
 Friction from everyday use wears these components down, releasing small metal particles into the body over time.